 Attendance and active participation in at least 80% of program activities is required in order to obtain the certificate of participation and earn credit for the program.

-Dr Żaneta Pacud, The Institute of Law Studies of the Polish Academy of Sciences
+Dr. Żaneta Pacud, The Institute of Law Studies at the Polish Academy of Sciences, Poland

 Dr hab.
-Rafał Sikorski, Adam Mickiewicz University in Poznań
+Rafał Sikorski, Prof. UAM, Adam Mickiewicz University in Poznań, Poland

 The Summer School is open to law students (undergraduate, graduate and postgraduate students) and young professionals (attorneys, counsellors-at-law, patent attorneys, legal trainees etc.).
 The program is designed for candidates who wish to obtain deeper knowledge of IP.
 For those who have little background in IP law it is recommended to complete the free WIPO distance learning General Course on Intellectual Property or any other equivalent online course available at EUIPO or EPO website.

-The guest lectures and classes will take place in the new building of the Faculty of Law and Administration located 7 minutes walk from the Kraków Old Town at Krupnicza 33a.
-The programme venue is just a short walk from its medieval Market Square and old buildings of Jagiellonian University.
+The lectures and workshops will take place in the new building of the Faculty of Law and Administration located 7 minutes walk from the Kraków Old Town at Krupnicza 33a.
+The programme venue is just a short walk from the city’s medieval Market Square and old buildings of the Jagiellonian University.
 Please see the map.